CANADA STOCKS-TSX hits one-week high in oil-led rally

 * NASA space launch system: MT Aerospace, member of OHB Group, awarded further contracts by Boeing Source text for Eikon: Further company coverage: (Gdynia Newsroom)

-TORONTO, Aug 11 Toronto's main stock market index climbed more than 2 percent on Thursday to its highest point in a week, as energy shares rebounded on the back of stronger oil prices and banks made up lost ground.
+TORONTO, Aug 11 Toronto's main stock market index rose 2 percent on Thursday afternoon to hit a one-week high, with energy shares leading the way on the back of stronger oil prices.

-The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE unofficially closed up 340.91 points, or 2.79 percent, at 12,539.80 points.
-Nine of the 10 main groups were higher, with energy advancing 4.2 percent.
-(Reporting by Trish Nixon; Editing by Jeffrey Hodgson)
+The Toronto Stock Exchange's S&P/TSX composite index .GSPTSE was up 244.19 points, or 2 percent, at 12,443.08.
+All 10 main groups were higher, with energy advancing 3.6 percent.
+(Reporting by Ka Yan Ng; Editing by Jeffrey Hodgson)

 * NASA space launch system: MT Aerospace, member of OHB Group, awarded further contracts by Boeing Source text for Eikon: Further company coverage: (Gdynia Newsroom)